 Have any tips to share with the community?
 Please leave a comment and I’ll credit you in my edits!

-If you liked this post, check out my guide to LGBTQ Hong Kong.
+If you liked this post, check out my other LGBTQ-related posts:

 This post is a complimentary one to my first on things I love about being gay in East Asia.
 The contents are based on my own personal experiences, and not meant to be exhaustive or define any ‘East Asian’ cultural traits.
 I’ve started writing about LGBTQ topics is to create more accessible English information on the nuance and diversity in East Asia.